mjsumpter/obsidian-tag-page/README.md

 - **Include Lines**: Choose to include lines containing the tag in the tag page.
 - **Bulleted Sub Items**: Choose to include bulleted sub-items containing the tag in the tag page.
 - **Display Full Link Names**: When off, referenced content will end with a link aliased as `*`.
 When toggled on, it will use the full file name for the link.
+- **Link position**: Place the reference link at the start or end of each pulled line.

 ## Development